beginning of content

 Resources and support

 It is important to ask about your treatment or medicine, to help you understand your options.
-Read our guide to important questions to ask your pharmacist or doctor before taking a medicine.
+Read our guide to questions to ask your pharmacist or doctor before taking a medicine.

 You can also visit healthdirect's list of medicines that contain metformin to read the CMI for the brand of metformin your doctor has prescribed for you.